 When it comes to root canal treatments, endodontists have the experience and a higher level of training than general dentists.
 Endodontic treatment generally produces exceptional results, with higher success rates than performing endodontic treatment at a general dentist.
-By limiting their practice to endodontics, endodontists focus exclusively on dental pulp treatments.
-They complete an average of 25 root canal treatments per week, while general dentists usually do two.Endodontists don't place fillings or clean teeth, but instead spend their time diagnosing and treating tooth pain.
+Endodontists specialize in dental pulp treatments and can complete an average of 25 root canal treatments per week, while general dentists usually do two.Endodontists don't place fillings or clean teeth, but instead spend their time diagnosing and treating tooth pain.
 They are specialists who are experts in finding the cause of oral and facial pain that has been difficult to diagnose.

 As a result, they can provide you with the highest level of care possible.This specialization allows them to have an efficient and established workflow for these procedures.
-There was a significantly higher success rate for endodontists performed by endodontists compared to general dentists at the 10-year mark.
+Studies have shown that there was a significantly higher success rate for endodontists performed by endodontists compared to general dentists at the 10-year mark.
 When you consider the higher success rate and shorter treatment time (usually 1 hour) at the endodontist, it starts to seem like a pretty good value.Endodontists receive two to three years of additional education, specializing in the study of diseases and treatment of dental pulp.
 They also have materials and equipment designed to make your treatment more comfortable and successful.